ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

    :autograde: unittest
    :practice: T

    Try the following code with a dangling else.
-Notice that the indentation does not matter.
+Notice that the indentation does not matter to the compiler (but you should make it your habit to use good indentation just as a best practice).
 How could you get the else to belong to the first if statement?
    ~~~~
    public class DanglingElseTest
    {